MRazaKazmi/MRazaKazmi/README.md

-- 👋 Hi There, I’m Raza Kazmi and am a Data Engineer, based in Toronto, Canada.
+- 👋 Hi there, I’m Raza Kazmi and am a Data Engineer, based in Toronto, Canada.

 -  I’m passionate about architecting and building reliable and performant data platforms, which enable different business stakeholders to make sense of the data chaos which exists within the business.